bwp91/homebridge-ewelink/README.md

 The plugin will only support one eWeLink account.

-It is possible to continute to use the OEM functionality (eWeLink app, Google Home integration); this plugin requires no modification to the relay's firmware.
+It is possible to continue to use the OEM functionality (eWeLink app, Google Home integration); this plugin requires no modification to the relay's firmware.

 ## Shortcomings